-The bill requires HSPU to develop an emergency CON application that identifies any required data submission necessary to analyze the hospital ownership transfer's effects on health care costs, quality, and access in the affected market.
-If the hospital's potential buyer is a forprofit entity, the application may require additional information or data to ensure the hospital's ongoing operation post-transfer maintains the public interest.
+The act requires HSPU to develop an emergency CON application that identifies any required data submission needed to analyze the hospital ownership transfer's effects on health care costs, quality, and access in the affected market.
+If the hospital's potential buyer is a for-profit entity, the application may require additional information or data to ensure the hospital's ongoing operation posttransfer maintains the public interest.

-Applicants must submit an emergency CON application as the OHS commissioner prescribes, and she must post the application on the OHS website.
-Under the bill, the commissioner may change the application's required data submission, so long as she posts the change on the OHS website at least 15 days before it takes effect.
+Under the act, applicants must submit an emergency CON application as the OHS commissioner chooses, and she must post the application on the OHS website.
+The commissioner may change the application's required data submission, so long as she posts the change on the OHS website at least 15 days before it takes effect.

 An application is deemed complete on the date HSPU determines the applicant submitted a complete application, including any required data submission.
-The bill requires HSPU to make this determination within three business days after the submission.
+The act requires HSPU to make this determination within three business days after the submission.

-Under the bill, if HSPU determines an application is incomplete, it must notify the applicant within three business days after making the determination and identify any inadequate information or data.
+Under the act, if HSPU determines an application is incomplete, it must notify the applicant within three business days after making the determination and identify any inadequate information or data.
 HSPU cannot review an application until the applicant submits the requested information or data.